The government has confirmed teacher pay arrangements from September, but schools face having to fund most of the pay rise from existing budgets.

 TA pay is set locally, often based on local government pay scales, so is not affected by today’s announcements.

-Beyond the 1 per cent though, there is going to be money available for at least the next two years.
+Beyond the 2 per cent though, there is going to be money available for 2019-20 – £105 million to be precise.
+Further funding decisions will depend on the next spending review, whenever that is.